-The lead magnet email signups for your email program should reflect your brand and not be an arduous process, only to be disappointed when they get there.
+The lead magnet email signups for your email program should reflect your brand and not be arduous, only to be disappointed when they arrive.
 Think like a subscriber and ensure your process/house is in order.

 We live in a fast-paced world, but when it comes to email, not everyone wants to be rushed or at least be messaged that everything is always urgent with exclamation points!
 Not everything is a dumpster fire or their “last chance” to save, so consistently messaging using URGENCY in your subject lines and inside your creative can lead to subscriber atrophy and frustration.

 Use urgency in your program when you have to, not as a default.
 Your subscribers will thank you over time.

 Personalization at many levels can propel your program forward and offer a more rewarding experience.
 However, even at the beginning of the email relationship, using personalization could drive some people crazy.

 Addressing me by my first and last name in the subject line or body copy of the first email or two is a clear robotic indicator that might turn people off.
 Imagine that same party you are at, where the host or a group of people from the party address you as Mrs. XXX XXX during a casual conversation.
 Not only is it annoying, but rather creepy as well.

 Take inventory of when and where you inject personalization into your email program and ask yourself if it’s too much.

 #4 EMAIL FREQUENCY TOO MUCH!

 Once upon a time, I signed up for an email program with an extensive and intuitive preference and a subscription center that was best in class.
 I was super excited to receive my first of two chosen newsletters not only for the content and value it would provide to me, but the email geek in me raved about just how pleasant it was to sign up for these two email programs.